 When most people hear the word bacteria, they think of something that is bad for you.
-In fact, very few bacteria cause illness.
+In fact, very few bacteria cause illnesses.
 Some bacteria actually help you!
 Bacteria are used to make food, such as cheese and yogurt, and they can also help us break down harmful substances in the environment.
 Scientists created a type of bacteria that could gobble up oil from oil spills.
 Some bacteria live inside the guts of animals and help them to digest food.

 Unfortunately, there are many types of bacteria that can make us ill.
 Salmonella bacteria can cause food poisoning, and certain types of bacteria are responsible for other infections.
 You might have had some experience with Streptococcus, the bacteria that causes strep throat.

-1. What bacteria causes strep throat? _________________
+1. What bacteria causes strep throat?

-2. What are the oldest life forms on earth? ______________________
+2. What are the oldest life forms on earth?

-3. What type of bacteria causes food poisoning?____________________
+3. What bacteria is associated with food poisoning?

-4. What part of the bacteria cell helps it stick to surfaces?_____________
+4. What part of the bacteria cell helps it stick to surfaces?

-5. Name two foods that bacteria help make:_____________________
+5. Name two foods that are made with the help of bacteria:

 6. What does “decompose” mean?

-8. What part of the bacteria cell helps it move?___________________
+7. What part of the bacteria cell helps it move?

-9. Where do Archaebacteria live?
+8. Where do Archaebacteria live?

-10. To what kingdom do common bacteria belong? _______________
+9. To what kingdom do common bacteria belong?